skrey/yellow-extensions/source/help/sv/how-to-make-a-small-website.md

 ## Edit web pages

 Let's see how to edit web pages on the computer.
 Have a look inside your `content` folder, here are all your web pages.
 Open the file `content/1-home/page.md`.
 You'll see settings and text of the page.
-You can change `Title` and other [settings](how-to-adjust-system#settings) at the top of a page.
+You can change `Title` and other [page settings](how-to-adjust-system#page-settings) at the top of a page.
 Below that you can use [Markdown](how-to-adjust-content#markdown).
 Here's an example:

 ```
 ---